grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 All the files for this tutorial are in the directory `examples/csharp/RouteGuide`.
-Open the solution `examples/csharp/RouteGuide/RouteGuide.sln` from Visual Studio, Monodevelop or Xamarin Studio.
+Open the solution `examples/csharp/RouteGuide/RouteGuide.sln` from Visual Studio (Windows or Mac) or Visual Studio Code.
 For additional installation details, see the [How to use instructions](https://github.com/grpc/grpc/tree/
 {{ site.data.config.grpc_release_tag }}/src/csharp#how-to-use).